dongdongbh/dongdongbh.github.io/_pages/about.md

 date: 2019-12-13T11:48:41-04:00
 ---

-My name is Dongda Li, (‘李东达’ in Chinese), people sometimes call me Dongdong, I'm doing research on machine learning, specifically, reinforcement learning.
+Hello!
+I'm Dongda Li — or 李东达, as written in Chinese.
+Friends and colleagues often refer to me affectionately as Dongdong.
+My academic pursuits are rooted in the field of machine learning, with a specific focus on reinforcement learning.

-My general research interest is making the machine learning algorithms usefully for general and practical applications.
-Recently I'm working on Neural Combinatorial Optimization (NCO), which has potential to apply in warehouse management or logistics.
+My research is driven by the desire to refine machine learning algorithms for broad, practical applications.
+Lately, my work has centered on Neural Combinatorial Optimization (NCO), an area brimming with possibilities for enhancing efficiency in sectors like warehouse management and logistics.